Valentino gets 'pretty in pink' in bold Paris show

 Atlein, a French brand committed to sustainable design whose name is inspired by the Atlantic Ocean, focuses on the body and energy and movement.

 In this show, Antonin Tron chose to reinterpret fashion recycling.
 Sustainable design is a cornerstone for Tron, who has in the past used looks from previous collections and upcycled them.
-On Sunday, the face of a model was covered by a thick veil that used recycled fabrics.
+On Sunday, the face of a model was covered by a thick veil of recycled fabric.

+Nespresso capsules were used to construct a sheath dress — in a memorable, Instagram-ready design feat.

-There were also nods to trends — silhouettes were slim, with black pleated leather pants and black ruched gowns, infused throughout the collection with moments of sparkle in ocean blue, shocking pink, acid green, and silver flash of jewelry.
+There were also nods to the trends — silhouettes were slim, with black pleated leather pants and black ruched gowns.
+The collection was also infused with moments of sparkle in ocean blue, shocking pink, acid green, and silver flash of jewelry.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.